swiftlang/swift-book/TSPL.docc/LanguageGuide/Generics.md

 }
 ```

-In the code above, `Element` is a generic type parameter.
+In the code above, `each T` is declared in a generic parameter list.
-It's marked `each Element`,
-indicating that it's a type-parameter pack.
+It's marked with `each`, indicating that it's a type parameter pack.
 In contrast to a generic type parameter,
 which serves as a placeholder for a single type,
-a type-parameter pack is a placeholder for multiple types.
+a type parameter pack is a placeholder for multiple types.
 The ability to have `T` contain a varying number of types
 is what allows this version of `double(_:)`
 to take any number of parameters